sprakash57/shortify/README.md

-<h1 align="center" style="color:tomato">Shortify</h1>

-> A Simple url shortener App and services built upon **MEVN/VENoM** stack.
-It will convert your boring long url into nice and simple 8 character *shorties* (That i like to call those short generated urls 😁).
-Not to mention they are unique for every new url.
+**Shortify** is a simple URL shortener app and services built upon **MEVN/VENoM** stack.
+It will convert your boring long URL into nice and simple eight-character *shorties* (that I like to call those short generated urls 😁).
+Not to mention they are unique for every new URL.
 It also keeps the history of your recent conversions.
-One click to copy and off you go.
+One click to copy and off you go!

 ## 🚀 Quick start with Docker